 Buying firewood is essential, but buying the correct amount is key.

-In this guide, we walk you through everything you need to know about how much firewood is in a cord and additional tips on how to store them.
+In this guide, we walk you through everything you need to know about how much firewood is in a cord and additional tips on how to store it.

 How Much Wood Is A Full Cord?